En mi Viejo San Juan

 "En mi Viejo San Juan" (In my Old San Juan) is a composition by Puerto Rican composer and singer Noel Estrada.
 Interpreted by numerous singers and translated into various languages, the song is "widely known around the world".
 There are musical interpretations in German, English and French.
 Over 1,000 distinct recordings of the song have been made worldwide.

 The song was written in 1942 for Estrada's brother who had been deployed to Panama during World War II and was feeling nostalgia for his Puerto Rico motherland.
 The song has become an anthem of Puerto Rican emigration to New York.

+While it was performed by others, it became truly iconic after Daniel Santos, one of Puerto Rico’s most celebrated bolero and plena singers, recorded it.
+Santos' emotional delivery connected strongly with Puerto Ricans living overseas, and his version helped transform the song into an anthem of nostalgia and patriotism.

 Background

 The song was first recorded by El Trio Vegabajeño in 1943 under the label RCA Victor and later under Mar-Vela.
 The song had an immediate impact and many other versions followed.
 Two later interpretations achieved large popularity as well as measured by radio ratings: those of Manuel Jiménez Quartet (RCA Víctor, 1948) and the one by Joe Valle with Moncho Usera and his orchestra (Seeco, 1949).